 Changes to Development Environment

-All development is now done within a modified version of Visual Studio that lives in a virtual machine running Windows Server and an entirely contained instance of Dynamics 365 Enterprise.
+All development is now done within a modified version of Visual Studio that lives in a virtual machine running Windows Server and an entirely contained instance of D365FO.
 For those who have written code in the old MorphX editor this is an absolutely huge improvement as you are now able to use all the tools and features already built into Visual Studio.
 These include: